nv-legate/multimesh-jax/_sources/index.rst

-MultiMesh for JAX: MPMD auto-sharding for JAX
+MultiMesh for JAX: MPMD workflows for JAX
 ======================================

 MultiMesh for JAX provides a framework for creating `task` contexts within jitted computations, allowing different subcomputations to be placed on different GPU submeshes.
 These `task` computations can be combined inside a global `jit` with data resharding across submeshes occurring automatically.
-MultiMesh therefore enable pipeline parallelism to be easily expressed.
+MultiMesh therefore enables pipeline parallelism to be easily expressed.
 Standard Jax SPMD sharding idioms can be used within each `task`, enabling full N-dimensional parallelism.
+Readers can find more `architecture details <architecture.html>`_ or `get started <getting-started.html>`_ using it.

 .. grid:: 2
    :margin: 0